 Upon acceptance, any missing prerequisites for DPD classes, as well as the complete DPD curriculum, would be taken in addition to the coursework required for the MS in Nutritional Science degree.

 You are encouraged to apply to the DPD as soon as you have been advanced to the major as long as you meet the GPA requirements.
-You MUST apply to the DPD no later than the end of the third semester before you graduate.
+You MUST apply to the DPD no later than the deadlines listed below.
 Be sure the transcripts you submit include the grades from your most recent semester.
 Unofficial transcripts are acceptable with your DPD application.

 - If you are planning to graduate at the end of Spring or Summer semester, the application deadline is July 1 the prior year.